Skip to main content

 RAG queries are expensive.
 Charging per query makes the economics work.

-LlamaIndex's strength is retrieval-augmented generation: you have a vector index over proprietary documents (your company's docs, a research dataset, a legal corpus), and the agent answers questions by retrieving + summarizing relevant chunks.
-Each query costs real money in embeddings, LLM tokens, and (often) third-party API calls.
+LlamaIndex's strength is retrieval-augmented generation: you have a vector index over proprietary documents (your company's docs, a research dataset, a legal corpus), and the agent answers by retrieving and summarizing the relevant chunks.
+Each query costs real money in embeddings, LLM tokens, and often third-party API calls.
 Free unlimited access burns budget; per-query billing fits the cost shape.

 INSTALLATION